 Also, if you like, you can rent a small boat and row it to the island or on the lake.

 The Bled Island is famous for its Church of the Assumption of the Virgin Mary from the 15th century, the bell tower and the remains of the old Slavic cemetery.

 The original church is from 1142.
 It was rebuilt in the middle of the 15th century, in the Gothic style and finished in the Baroque style.

 You need to pay for entry (6 euros for adults), and within the bell tower, there is a Wishing Bell from the 16th century.
 According to local tradition, for anyone who rings the bell three times, his or her wish would come true.
 It is also believed that the bell brings a long and happy life to newlyweds.

 On the south side of the island, there are 99 stone steps built in 1655, leading to the church.

-Nowadays, the wedding in this church has become very popular and a matter of prestige, for couples from Slovenia as well as from other countries.
-And according to local tradition, the groom must carry the bride in his arms all 99 steps up to the church in order to ensure a long and happy marriage 🙂
+Nowadays, wedding in this church has become very popular and a matter of prestige, for couples from Slovenia as well as from other countries.
+According to local tradition, the groom must carry the bride in his arms all 99 steps up to the church in order to ensure a long and happy marriage 🙂

 A café and a gift shop are near the church on the island.